What is Reading In the Disciplines?

 Reading In the Disciplines will take you deeper into your understanding of the parent-course.
 Here's how:

 - You will improve your understanding of the course material.
-You will get the opportunity to discuss the readings in depth under the guidance of a trained undergraduate teaching assistant.
+You will get the opportunity to discuss the readings in depth under the guidance of a trained undergraduate peer facilitator.

 - You will explore your responses and reactions to course material.
 You will be meeting with the same students each week, allowing you to get to know others in your group and to ask questions in a safe and exploratory environment.